ministryofjustice/stunnel-docker/README.md

   '.cert = $cert | .chain = $chain | .key = $key')"
 ```

-And then run the container passing that environment variable we just created:
+And then run the container passing that environment variable we just created on the command line or through an env file.

 ```
 docker run --rm -ti \
   --env-file env.example -e "STUNNEL_SSL=$STUNNEL_SSL" \
   --expose 6379  ministryofjustice/stunnel
 ```

-But don't do it this way - it's just for testing - you should put the STUNNEL_SSL in the file you pass to `--env-file`

 ## To configure